Best Apps for Expats and Global Nomads

 Getting ready to move abroad?
 Come explore our moving abroad checklist.

 For those hoping to stay productive while living abroad, this list of productivity apps will help you to stay organized and productive during your time abroad.

 1. WiFi Finder

 Wi-Fi Finder will simplify your life by identifying the closest free Wi-Fi to your current location.
 The app works by connecting to your cellular network and “calling” any nearby Wi-Fi networks.
 Travelers without cell service may have to settle for dropping by the nearest coffee shop to find Wi-Fi.

 Evernote is best described as the ultimate notebook for managing your life.
 While transferring all of your notes and files into it can take time, Evernote allows you to organize your life into folders and sub-folders such as “business”, “personal development”, and “fun”.
-In addition, a search function and tagging system helps you to easily find old notes.
-Evernote is also available as a desktop app for simplified note taking.
+In addition, a search function and tagging system help you to easily find old notes.
+Evernote is also available as a desktop app for simplified note-taking.

 For those hoping to expedite the approval process for transactions and contractual agreements, DocuSign may be perfect for you.
 DocuSign allows you to expedite the approval process by providing online signatures that are verified by email address.